MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-deploy.md

 ## Creating resource accounts for your Microsoft Teams Rooms

-Teams Rooms devices need resource accounts to be able to successfully sign into Teams as well as to be booked by end users to ensure join buttons appear on the rooms calendar.
-Each physical meeting room needs it's own Teams Rooms resource account.
+Teams Rooms devices need resource accounts to be able to successfully sign into Teams and to be booked by end users to ensure join buttons appear on the rooms calendar.
+Each physical meeting room needs its own Teams Rooms resource account.
 Teams devices dedicated for that space can share the same resource account, meaning a Teams Room with two Teams panels at different doors can all share the same Teams Rooms resource account.
-This sharing ensures they are all in sync from a calendar perspective and automatic check-in/booking for meetings works correctly.
+This sharing ensures they're all in sync from a calendar perspective and automatic check-in/booking for meetings works correctly.

 For each resource account, there are features an IT admin can enable for different business needs.
-You'll want to consider the features outlined below as you create your Teams Rooms resource accounts following this guide: [How to create and configure resource accounts for Teams devices](create-resource-account.md).
+You want to consider the features outlined here as you create your Teams Rooms resource accounts following this guide: [How to create and configure resource accounts for Teams devices](create-resource-account.md).

 | Scenario | Description | Microsoft Teams Rooms service account feature |
 |---------- |------------- | --- |